 Syntax and code conciseness

-Java is known for its verbosity, requiring multiple lines of code to achieve tasks that Kotlin can accomplish with just a few.
-For example, Kotlin eliminates boilerplate code, making development faster and more efficient.
-Its clean, readable syntax improves developer productivity and reduces the likelihood of errors.
-In contrast, Java’s verbosity can sometimes lead to more complex and error-prone codebases, especially in large projects.
+Java is known for being verbose, often requiring many lines of code to complete tasks that Kotlin can handle with much less effort.
+Kotlin removes unnecessary boilerplate code, which makes development faster and more efficient.
+Its clean and readable syntax improves productivity and reduces the chances of errors.
+In comparison, Java’s verbosity can lead to more complex and error-prone codebases, especially in large projects.

 Null safety and error handling

-One of the most common pitfalls in Java development is the infamous NullPointerException, often called the “billion-dollar mistake.”
-Kotlin addresses this issue with a built-in null safety feature, preventing null-related errors at compile time.
-This feature reduces runtime crashes, ensuring more stable applications and saving developers significant debugging time.
-While Java provides optional null-handling mechanisms, Kotlin’s null-safe type system offers a more streamlined and reliable solution.
+One of the most common challenges in Java development is the NullPointerException, often referred to as the “billion-dollar mistake.”
+Kotlin solves this problem with its built-in null safety feature, which prevents null-related errors at compile time.
+This reduces runtime crashes, leads to more stable applications, and saves developers valuable debugging time.
+According to the Android Developers’ official documentation, Kotlin’s null safety is achieved through syntactic rules that guarantee no accidental calls are made on potentially null variables, enhancing code reliability.

 Performance and compilation speed